seriouslyjames/8_Weeks_SQL_Challenge/Case Study 1/C1_Solutions.md

 ### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

+- Create a temp table with a CTE
+- WIthin the CTE, use `CASE` to create a new column and assign the points value of each menu item to this column
+- Since Sushi is the only item with a different point value, we only need the `WHEN` clause for Sushi with the `ELSE` clause accounting for the remaining items on the menu
+- In the query, use `SUM` to return the total amount spent and total points
 ```sql
 WITH cte AS (
 	SELECT product_id,